expo/expo/docs/pages/guides/authentication.md

 #### Expo Go

-You must use the proxy service in the Expo Go app because `exp://` cannot be added to your app as a redirect.
+You must use the proxy service in the Expo Go app because `exp://` cannot be added to your Facebook app as a redirect.

 - Go to: (Sidebar) Products > Facebook Login > Settings > Client OAuth Settings.
 The URL should be: `https://developers.facebook.com/apps/<YOUR ID>/fb-login/settings/`